tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 In this analysis we use 4 different data sources.
 We start with two different set of factor portfolio returns which have been suggested as representing useful risk factor exposure and thus should be relevant when it comes to asset pricing applications.

--   The standard workhorse: monthly Fama-French 3 factor returns (market, small-minus-big and high-minus-low book-to-market valuation sorts) as of [@Fama1992, @Fama1993]
+-   The standard workhorse: monthly Fama-French 3 factor returns (market, small-minus-big and high-minus-low book-to-market valuation sorts) as of @Fama1992 and @Fama1993.
 -   Monthly q-factor returns from [@Hou2015].
 The factors contain the size factor, the investment factor, the return-on-equity factor and the expected growth factor

 Next, we include macroeconomic predictors which may predict the general stock market economy.
 Macroeconomic variables effectively serve as conditioning information such that their inclusion hints at the relevance of conditional models instead of unconditional asset pricing.
 We refer the interested reader to [@Cochrane2005] on the role of conditioning information.